00Lucia00/00Lucia00/README.md

 #### Im studying to become a fullstack developer and data scientist

-👀 I Like: SQL, C#, Python, Tenserflow, Javascript, Bootstrap ✨ Also:  Photography, Nature and Filosofi
+👀 I Like: SQL, C#, Python, Tenserflow, Javascript
+✨ Also:  Photography, Nature and Filosofi

 🌱 I’m currently learning web development